coderanger/farmrpg-helper/README.md

 ## Features

 - [x] Displays a list of items needed for each quest on the quests page.
+- [x] Notify user when they are tagged in chat (still need some improvement on it)
 - [ ] Show active perk on stats for beta/aplha testers

 ## Disclaimer